 At the hotel

-Dive centre, gym, gardens, free WiFi throughout.
+Gym, gardens, free WiFi throughout.
 In rooms: flatscreen TV and DVD player, minibar, coffee machine, kettle with a selection of teas, free bottled water, air-conditioning and natural bath products.

 Our favourite rooms

-The two-storey 307sq m two-bedroom Cape Pool Villa will suit privacy-seekers with a blow-out budget.
+The two-storey 307sq m two-bedroom Duplex Pool Villa will suit privacy-seekers with a blow-out budget.
 Upping the ante for honeymoon romance, they have sweeping Indian Ocean views from both bedrooms, and this is the only category with a private infinity pool on the roof terrace.
 However, Master Suites are more intimate and cost-effective, flaunting the same ochre and ultramarine-hued style as larger villas.